-Terrace weather is here and having a drink at a strategically placed people-watching café is one of the pleasures of living in Paris.
+Terrace weather is here and having a drink at a strategically placed people-watching café is one of the pleasures of Paris.
 Here are some tips on some of France’s favorite after-six drinks.

 A bitter aperitif invented in Paris in 1846 by Joseph Dubonnet.
 Dubonnet is made from wines from Roussillon, plant extracts and the bark of quinine, a South American tree introduced into Europe in the 17th century by Spanish missionaries.
 Its flavor is very sweet, fruity, resembling blackcurrant.
 The original recipe is 14.8% alcohol per volume but another red Dubonnet and a white Dubonnet at 19% alcohol per volume were created for the American market.
 It can be enjoyed straight or in a cocktail.